 Cache management is the most consistently supported operation.
 Cloudflare, Fastly, and Akamai (via ALECS) all support cache purging — by URL, tag/surrogate key, or full purge.
 This is the highest-value CDN automation use case: agents can detect stale content issues and trigger targeted purges.

 Configuration management varies widely.
-Cloudflare’s Code Mode approach (2 tools, 2,500 endpoints) is the most comprehensive.
-Fastly’s CLI wrapping covers full service configuration.
-ALECS provides 31 property management tools for Akamai.
-But you’re locked into one vendor’s MCP server per CDN — there’s no cross-CDN abstraction layer.
+Cloudflare’s dual-mode approach — Code Mode (2 tools, 2,500 endpoints) or individual-tool mode (~2,500 discrete tools) — is the most comprehensive and now the most flexible.
+Fastly’s CLI wrapping covers full service configuration with the April go-sdk migration improving stability.
+ALECS’s reduction to ~25 core tools means Akamai coverage is temporarily narrower but more reliable.
+You’re still locked into one vendor’s MCP server per CDN — there’s no cross-CDN abstraction layer.

 Performance analytics is supported by Cloudflare (Radar, DNS analytics, digital experience monitoring), Fastly (traffic patterns, cache hit ratios), and Akamai (19 analytics tools in ALECS).
 These are genuinely useful for AI-assisted optimization — an agent can identify low cache hit ratios and suggest configuration changes.